Ryanglambert/chatty/README.md

 - Training
   - Training is one time and in a notebook for now.
   - Checkout `Speech Act Classifier Final.ipynb` in `research/daily_dialogue` for more
-  - Model is stored as *.pkl in the repo
+  - Model is stored as \*.pkl in the repo

 # module descriptions
 ```
 chatty
  | api        - The api through which you can pass example slack messages or already parsed utterances
- | extractors - Util module to handle utterances in different formats (slack vs pre-split)
  | conf       - Configuration Parser which points to config.yaml
+ | extractors - (should be moved) Util module to handle utterances in different formats (slack vs pre-split)
- | model      - Util module for handling saving and loading of models
+ | model      - (should be moved) Util module for handling saving and loading of models
- | sentiment  - Util module placeholder (sentiment classification not yet implemented)
+ | sentiment  - (should be moved) Util module placeholder (sentiment classification not yet implemented)
- | speech_act - Util module for parsing/extracting speech acts from text
+ | speech_act - (should be moved) Util module for parsing/extracting speech acts from text
- | analyze    - Util module for analyzing text (uses sentiment and speech_act modules, extractors)
+ | analyze    - (should be moved) Util module for analyzing text (uses sentiment and speech_act modules, extractors)
  | utils
    | tokens     - Util module for tokenizing text
    | cleaning   - Util module for cleaning text